Frequently Asked Questions

 What vegetables do you grow?

-We grow every vegetable we think we can get away with in this climate, including the occasional artichoke.
+We grow almost every vegetable we think we can get away with in this climate, including the occasional artichoke.
 Well, almost every vegetable.
-We have not grown tomatilloes in a few years, though we do have husk cherries.
-We are out of the okra farming business, probably for good because most people don’t like okra and it makes our arms itch when we pick it.
-And we don’t grow sweet corn.
+We don’t grow sweet corn.
 Sweet corn requires a lot of nitrogen, which is not cheap or easy to put in the soil when you farm organically; it is well liked by bugs, especially ear worms; and it takes up a lot of space.
+We heard our members groans and gave up on curly endive (though not frisee, radicchio or escarole).
+And no matter what we try, we just can’t get a decent brussels sprout crop.
 So there are three vegetables we don’t grow, which leaves us with only about 70 different crops.
 And in most cases we grow a number of varieties of those crops.
-For instance, this year we have nine kinds of potatoes, ten kinds of onions, 14 kinds of lettuce and 25 different tomatoes.
+For instance, this year we have 12 kinds of potatoes, eight kinds of onions, 16 kinds of lettuce and 25 different tomatoes.
 Some of these varieties may be familiar, but in many cases you would never find them in a store.
-For instance, we grow yellow, white and purple carrots, black tomatoes, red turnips and striped cucumbers.
+For instance, we grow yellow carrots, black tomatoes, red turnips and blue potatoes.